hyahm/xmux/README_zh.md

           name: 'DirectivePermission',
           meta: {
             title: 'Directive Permission'
-            // if do not set roles, means: this page does not require permission }
+            // if do not set roles, means: this page does not required permission }
         },
         {